-Associate Vice President for Student Affairs Associate Dean of Students Title IX Coordinator Mercy Hall Phone: (518) 861-2505 Email: Careerservices@mariacollege.edu
+Associate Vice President for Student Affairs, Associate Dean of Students, Title IX Coordinator (518) 861-2505 dledoux@mariacollege.edu careerservices@mariacollege.edu

 The Department of Student Affairs offers career services to all students and alumni.
 Members of Student Affairs will assist students with the job search process, the development of application materials, and mock interviewing.
 Hiring managers and human resource personnel from a variety of employers in the Capital Region, and beyond, visit campus on a regular basis to connect with students and alumni.